Abe Alvarez: Minor league career

 Signed by the Boston Red Sox in 2003 after being drafted 49th overall, Alvarez made his professional debut with the short-season Single-A Lowell Spinners.
-He posted no record and did not allow an earned run in 19.0 innings over nine starts, struck out 19 and walked just two hitters.
+He posted no record and did not allow an earned run in 19 innings pitched over nine starts, struck out 19 and walked just two hitters.
 He limited opponents to a .138 batting average and did not walk a batter in his first six starts.